anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-tool-compatible-with-aao/index.md

 If your tool does something only on building avatar, making your tool based on NDMF is not required.

 If you don't want to make your took based on NDMF, please remove your component before processing Avatar Optimizer.
-To achieve this, please execute your tool before NDMF's Optimization pass.
+To achieve this, please execute your tool before NDMF's Optimization phase.
-Currently NDMF executes Optimization passes in order `-1025`, JUST before VRCSDK's `RemoveAvatarEditorOnly` callback so your tool should register `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.
+Currently NDMF executes Optimization phase in order `-1025`, JUST before VRCSDK's `RemoveAvatarEditorOnly` callback so your tool should register `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.

-If your tool actually want to do something with your components after Avatar Optimizer (Optimization pass in NDMF), please [register your component][register-component] to Avatar Optimizer.
+If your tool actually want to do something with your components after Avatar Optimizer (Optimization phase in NDMF), please [register your component][register-component] to Avatar Optimizer.

 ### For other tools that just holds data with components. {#non-destructive-tools}